HenryRoutson/VectorsToVector/README.md

 # Problem #

-**Quickly test if scaled vectors can form a goal vector, where all scaling magnitudes and vector components are positive**
+**Quickly test if a number of scaled vectors can form a goal vector, where all scaling magnitudes and vector components are positive**

 IE